By A.J. Drenth

 Realistic (R) Careers

 Individuals with Realistic interests prefer physical, hands-on work.
-They may enjoy computers and electronics, construction, etc. Research suggests that Myers-Briggs S, T, and P types are somewhat more drawn to Realistic work than are N, F, and J types.
-As Perceiving types, ENTPs are somewhat more inclined toward Realistic work than ENTJs are.
-Many ENTPs love being physically active and enjoy being outdoors.
-Nevertheless, Realistic interests are rarely primary for ENTPs, making our list of Realistic careers for ENTPs a rather short one:
+They may enjoy construction, computer repair, forestry, etc. Research suggests that Myers-Briggs S, T, and P types are somewhat more drawn to Realistic work than are N, F, and J types.
+As Perceiving types, ENTPs may be a bit more inclined toward Realistic work than their ENTJ counterparts.
+However, since ENTPs’ dominant function is Intuition, they usually gravitate toward ideational or creative types of careers.
+Thus, we have no Realistic careers to recommend for ENTPs.

 Investigative (I) Careers

 The Investigative domain incorporates analytic, scientific, and academic interests.
 Investigatives enjoy working with ideas, theories, facts, or data.
 As with the Realistic domain, Thinkers outnumber Feelers when it comes to Investigative interests.